Quark and gluon GPDs at finite skewness from strings in holographic QCD: evolved and compared to experiment: Introduction

-GPDs play an important role in both inclusive and exclusive processes, and are at the corner stone of hadronic tomography.
-Deeply virtual Compton scattering (DVCS) is one of the process suggested for the empirical extraction of the GPDs~\cite{Ji:1996nm,Radyushkin:1997ki}.
-Assuming factorization, the invariant Compton amplitudes are usually expressed as integral transforms of the leading twist-2 quark operators, in the form of generalized sum rules.
-The extraction of the quark GPDs require their inversion, usually using a perturbative analysis of the pertinent moments.
+GPDs play an important role in exclusive processes and are at the cornerstone of hadronic tomography.
+Deeply Virtual Compton Scattering (DVCS) is one of the processes suggested for the empirical extraction of the GPDs~\cite{Ji:1996nm,Radyushkin:1997ki}.
+Assuming factorization, the invariant Compton amplitudes are usually expressed as integral transforms of the leading twist-2 quark operators in the form of generalized sum rules.
+The extraction of the quark GPDs requires their inversion, usually using a perturbative analysis of the pertinent moments.
 This is a non-trivial deconvolution problem~\cite{Bertone:2021yyz}.

-Holographic QCD provides a non-perturbative approach to a variety of scattering processes in QCD, in the double limit of a large number of colors and strong $^\prime$t Hooft gauge coupling.
-It is a proposal following on the AdS/CFT or gauge/gravity duality established in string theory~\cite{Nastase:2015wjb} (and references therein).
-In short, a strongly coupled gauge theory in 4-dimensions is dual to weakly coupled string theory in higher dimensions.
+Holographic QCD provides a non-perturbative approach to a variety of scattering processes in QCD in the double limit of a large number of colors and strong $^\prime$t Hooft gauge coupling.
+It is a proposal following on the AdS/CFT or gauge/gravity duality established in string theory~\cite{Nastase:2015wjb}.
+In short, a strongly coupled gauge theory in four dimensions is dual to weakly coupled string theory in higher dimensions.
 The original correspondence holds for type IIB superstring theory in $AdS_5\times S_5$, but is commonly assumed to hold for a string theory in a general background.

-We propose to use holographic QCD with a soft wall, to evaluate electroproduction of photons and mesons, at low-x and low resolution, all at finite skewness.
-A key outcome from this construction, are exclusive amplitudes with well defined dependence on all kinematical variables.
-This yields well defined expressions for the initial quark and gluon GPDs in the ERBL region, to evolve at higher resolution with the help of the perturbative renormalization group equations.
-The interface between the perturbative and non-perturbative and stringy aspects of QCD, will be shown to set in for a gauge coupling $\alpha_s(\mu_0)\sim \frac 13$ at a resolution $\mu_0\sim 1.8$ GeV.
+In this work, we propose to use holographic QCD with a soft wall to evaluate electroproduction of photons and mesons by combining the leading s- and t-channel exchanges at finite skewness.
+The t-channel exchanges are dominated by open and closed string exchanges in the double limit, and they are dominant in the Regge kinematics.

+A key outcome from this construction is exclusive amplitudes with a well-defined dependence on all kinematical variables.
+This yields well-defined expressions for the initial quark and gluon GPDs in the ERBL region to evolve at higher resolution with the help of perturbative renormalization group equations.
+The interface between the perturbative and non-perturbative and stringy aspects of QCD will be shown to set in for a gauge coupling $\alpha_s(\mu_0)\sim \frac 13$ at a resolution $\mu_0\sim 1.8$ GeV.